AdobeDocs/marketo.en/help/marketo/product-docs/personalization/segmentation-and-snippets/segmentation/understanding-dynamic-content.md

 ## Snippets {#snippets}

 [Snippets](../../../../product-docs/personalization/segmentation-and-snippets/snippets/create-a-snippet.md) are a useful tool in Marketo.
 Create it once, and use it in multiple places!
-If you update the snippet, all the assets (landing pages or emails) using the snippet will be automatically updated.&nbsp;
+If you update the snippet, all the assets (landing pages or emails) using the snippet will be automatically updated.

 >[!NOTE]
 >